CS360-Networking-PACU/Lab_HTTP2/README.md

     10. In your the first HTTP response, what is the max value for Keep-Alive: ?

     10.1 Publish a Release on GitHub.
 See Moodle video!
+         Tag: v1.0
-Tag: v1.0 Release Tag: 'Multiple File Read'
+         Release Title: 'Multiple File Read'

     11. Edit your code to take the first file listed on the command line and request that file max+1 times using the same persistent connection.
 Call sleep(1) before sending each